David Stearns

-David Stearns (born February 18, 1985) is an American baseball executive who serves as the president of baseball operations for the New York Mets of Major League Baseball (MLB).
-He previously served in the same role for the Milwaukee Brewers, as well as the assistant general manager of MLB's Houston Astros, worked for the Office of the Commissioner of Baseball, the Arizona Fall League, and in the baseball operations departments for the Cleveland Indians and the Mets.
+David Stearns (born February 18, 1985) is an American baseball executive who has served as the president of baseball operations for the New York Mets of Major League Baseball (MLB) since 2024.
+He previously served in the same role for the Milwaukee Brewers.
+When Stearns became the general manager of the Brewers in 2015 at age 30, he was the youngest general manager in MLB.
+Stearns has also served as the assistant general manager of MLB's Houston Astros and has worked for the Office of the Commissioner of Baseball, the Arizona Fall League, and the Cleveland Indians.

 Early life

-Stearns was born and raised on the Upper East Side in Manhattan, New York City, and is Jewish.
+Stearns was born and raised on the Upper East Side of Manhattan, New York City, and is Jewish.
 He attended Columbia Grammar & Preparatory School.
-He graduated from Harvard University with a degree in political science in 2007.
-While he attended Harvard, he was a sports writer for The Harvard Crimson and interned with the Pittsburgh Pirates.
+Stearns graduated from Harvard University with a degree in political science in 2007.
+While at Harvard, he was a sportswriter for The Harvard Crimson and interned with the Pittsburgh Pirates.

 Professional career

 Early career

 After graduating from Harvard, Stearns worked for the baseball operations departments for the New York Mets and the Arizona Fall League.
 He joined the MLB Central Office in 2008, where he worked on the negotiating team for MLB's collective bargaining agreement.
-He spent his last 13 months in the central office as manager of labor relations, where he aided teams going through the process of salary arbitration.

 Cleveland Indians

-In December 2011, the Cleveland Indians hired Stearns and Derek Falvey as their co-directors of baseball operations, with Stearns focusing on player contracts, data analysis, and strategy, and Falvey working on player acquisitions.
+In December 2011, the Cleveland Indians hired Stearns and Derek Falvey as their co-directors of baseball operations, with Stearns focusing on player contracts, data analysis, and strategy.

 Houston Astros

 In November 2012, the Houston Astros, who had lost over 100 games in both of the past two seasons, hired Stearns as assistant general manager, second only to Jeff Luhnow, the general manager.
 While many organizations have multiple assistant general managers, the Astros employed only Stearns in that role.

 When talking about August 2015, Luhnow said of his staff: “There’s several people in our organization that have GM potential, and David’s one of them."
-At that time, the Milwaukee Brewers began searching for a new general manager, prioritizing youth and experience with data analytics, which the Astros used in their rebuild.